Skip to content

 1. Communication and Dissemination Tools

-– Virtual Communities of Practice (VCoPs) to engage healthcare professionals and students.
+.
+Virtual Communities of Practice to engage professionals and students

--Press releases and media outreach to increase public awareness.
+.
+Press releases to increase outreach and public awareness.